dimakiss/RE/Crackmes.one/2/5e82f7c733c5d4439bb2e037/README.md

 # Challenge

-An exe file in wating for user name and password \
+An exe file in waiting for user name and password \
-The desctription of the challange is
+The description of the challenge is
 ```
 lvl1 - patch all checks
-lvl2 - patch only srand and find name with password
+lvl2 - patch only srand and find the name and the password
 lvl3 - find name and password without patching
 ```

 # Solution

-I opened the exe with IDA and looked for thes string __User name is__ the only corss reference is to ` sub_401330 `\
+I opened the exe with IDA and looked for the string __User name is__ the only cross-reference is to ` sub_401330 `\
-There is a usage of `rand` and `time64` , at `0x4013C8` the funtion `sub_401A30` decide if the `al` register is __0__\
+There is a usage of `rand` and `time64` , at `0x4013C8` the function `sub_401A30` decide if the `al` register is __0__\
-if it is don't jump to `loc_4014BF` which is bad boy.
+if it is don't jump to `loc_4014BF` which is a bad boy.

 ![](loc_4014BF.png)

-`Note: the test al,al and the jz jump can be noped to avoid this check`
+`Note: the test al, al, and the JZ jump can be noped to avoid this check`

 At `0x401437` `"Login success"` is moved to `EDX` and at `0x40143C` the same simillar check takes place,\